Rex71/Asterisk-AMI-transfer-tool/README.md

 # Asterisk-AMI-transfer-tool

-This tool is for testing Asterisk AMI transfer functionality on Debian, Ubuntu, Linux desktop enviroments
+This is a simple GUI tool for testing Asterisk AMI transfer functionality on Debian, Ubuntu, Linux desktop enviroments.

 How To Install